Things to Do on a Budget in Alexandria, Virginia

 King Street Trolley

-Ride the free King Street Tolley and you’ll get to absorb all the beauties and wonders of King Street Mile with its brick-lined sidewalks and cobblestone alleys studded with centuries-old architecture, historical attractions and independently owned restaurants and boutiques.
-It runs every 15 minutes between Alexandria City Hall/Market Square and King Street/Old Town Metrorail station from 11 a.m. to 11 p.m. seven days a week, including holidays.
+Ride the free King Street Trolley and absorb the beauty of the famous King Street Mile with its brick-lined sidewalks and cobblestone alleys surrounded by centuries-old architecture, historic attractions, restaurants and boutiques.
+The trolley runs every 15 minutes between Alexandria City Hall/Market Square and the King Street–Old Town Metro station from 11 a.m. to 11 p.m. seven days a week, including holidays.

 Self-Guided History Tour